So you’re super excited to get into making crafts with resin.

 If you over-heat the resin using the flame too much, it may not completely harden for months (speaking from experience here!).

 And it will keep a soft, malleable surface even when it's cured after 24 hours (and who wants to wait 3 months for that to go away?
 Especially when there’s no guarantee it will ever completely cure.)
-Epoxy resin are generally soft, but there is a notifiable-yet-subtle difference when it is over-heated.
+Epoxy resin is generally soft, but there is a notifiable-yet-subtle difference when it is over-heated.

 Usually, if you do over-use the flame, the cured product with have a grainy, almost sticky texture on the surface instead of a smooth, slick surface.